openharmony/arkcompiler_cangjie_ark_interop/doc/API_Reference/source_en/apis/CoreFileKit/cj-apis-file_fs.md

 public func isBlockDevice(): Bool
 ```

 **Function:** Determines whether the file is a block special file.
-A block special file can only be accessed in blocks and is accessed with caching.
+A block special file can only be accessed in blocks and is cached during access.

 **System Capability:** SystemCapability.FileManagement.File.FileIO